betheden/hebrew-grammar/content/stem_hishtaphel.rst

 that is unrelated to any other :ref:`stem<stem>`.
 Similar to the :ref:`Hiphil<stem_hiphil>`, it expresses :ref:`causative<stem-action-causative>` action in :ref:`active<stem-voice-active>` voice.
-In Biblical Hebrew, this stem is used almost exclusively with the common verb חוי / חוה, meaning "to prostrate oneself" or "to worship."
+In Biblical Hebrew, this stem is used almost exclusively with the common verb חוי / חוה, meaning "to prostrate oneself" (simple action with reflexive voice) or "to worship" (simple action with active voice).

 Form
 ----